MinyMinz/TeamHolidayManager-UI/README.md

 - Can create, read, update and delete users
 - Can create, read, update and delete teams
+- Can create for themselves
-- Can create, read, update and delete holiday requests
+- Can read, update and delete holiday requests for themselves and all other user roles
-- Can approve or reject holiday requests of all teams and users
+- Can approve or reject holiday requests of all user roles

 ### Admin

 - Can create, update and delete users within their team
+- Can only create holiday requests for themselves
-- Can create, update and delete holiday requests for users within their team
+- Can read, update and delete holiday requests for themselves and users within their team
-- Can approve or reject holiday requests for users within their team
+- Can approve or reject holiday requests for users within their team but not other teams or their own

 ### User